-Eigth-days Chronometer – Waltham, Massachusetts
+Eigth-days Chronometer in rare carrying case – Waltham, Massachusetts

 Eight-days marine chronometer made by Waltham, Massachusetts USA.
 The clock is mounted in a three-tier mahogany case with brass bands and a lift up glass cover.
 The case has a beautiful patin and can be locked with the original key.
 Inside with a lever to secure the gimbal during transport.
 The clock is wound by a knurled knob and has a power reserve of eight days.
 When pulled out this knob also sets the time.

 Clock and case are in a fine and original condition.
 The clock keeps the time very well.